malnjayz/malnjayz/README.md

 # Hi!
 I'm Lucien! 👋
 I am a 21yo professional IT-Guy.

-I like to deploy my applications using docker-compose in order to provide an easy setup and configuration.
+I like to deploy my applications using docker-compose or kubernetes-ready in order to provide an easy setup and configuration.

 If you have any questions related to my projects or other programming issues you can reach me at: git@maln.dev.